Elder Abuse Awareness Month

 First off, it is important to recognize that abuse can come in many different forms.
 For example, older adults may be abused physically, verbally, emotionally, sexually, or even financially.
 Additionally, victims of elder abuse may not report that they are being mistreated, therefore, it is important for everyone to be on the lookout for signs of abuse.
 According to Healthinaging.org, it is important to keep your eyes open for the following signs of mistreatment:

 - Neglect: If an elderly person looks dirty, malnourished, or isn’t dressed appropriately for the weather.

 - Financial Mistreatment: If a senior citizen engages in erratic spending patterns, fails to pay their bills, or is giving lavish gifts to a new ‘friend’.

 - Physical Abuse: Look for unexplained bruises, burns, or bed sores.

 - Emotional Abuse: If an elderly person is arbitrarily being kept from doing what they love, or has reported being intimidated, humiliated, or yelled at.

 - Sexual Abuse: Look for anal or vaginal bleeding, or bruising around the genitals or breasts.

 While this list is by no means exhaustive, it is a good place to start.
 Additionally, be sure to lookout for sudden personality changes in older friends.
 This can involve an elderly person who was previously social but then suddenly refuses to have their friends over, or any other situation that appears to be troubling and is unexplained.

-If you live in Southern California and suspect that elder abuse may have occurred, contact the experienced attorneys at the Case Barnett Law Firm.
+If you live in Southern California and suspect that elder abuse may have occurred, contact the experienced Costa Mesa personal injury attorney team at the Case Barnett Law Firm.
 Our elder abuse lawyers are happy to help and can be reached at (949) 861-2990.